aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

     // You'll need this statement in every app import { App, Stack, StackProps } from '@aws-cdk/core';

-    // The SNS resources, such as Topic, are defined in aws-cdk-sns import { Topic } from '@aws-cdk/sns';
+    // The SNS resources, such as Topic, are defined in @aws-cdk/sns import { Topic } from '@aws-cdk/sns';

-    // The SQS resources, such as Queue, are defined in aws-cdk-sqs import { Queue } from '@aws-cdk/sqs';
+    // The SQS resources, such as Queue, are defined in @aws-cdk/sqs import { Queue } from '@aws-cdk/sqs';

     class HelloStack extends Stack {
         // Instantiate HelloStack with a reference to its parent,
+        // as it might need some context;
         // as it might need some context from the app;
         // a name; and some optional properties.
         // You'll almost always use these same two lines. constructor(parent: App, name: string, props?: StackProps) {
             super(parent, name, props);

             // Create an SNS topic
             const topic = new Topic(this, 'MyTopic');

             // Create an SQS queue
             const queue = new Queue(this, 'MyQueue', {
                 // By default you only get 30 seconds to delete a read message after you've read it;
                 // otherwise it becomes available to other consumers.